lopperman/just-VBA/README.md

+## I also post to r/VBA on Reddit (https://www.reddit.com/user/ITFuture)

 # VBA-pbUtil
 VBA Utility and Helper Function - MAC and PC Compatiable Note - Some Functions Require O365 Version of Excel